Villa Albergoni: History

 Villa Albergoni is located on a plateau near the Adda river, in a marshy area that was politically difficult to control on the border between the Republic of Venice and the Duchy of Milan.
 The early document "Desegnio di Crema et del Cremasco", published in Venice between 1482 and 1497, describes Crema as a fortified village with crenelated houses and an isolated watchtower.

 The powerful Milanese Vimercati family settled in Crema, probably in the 13th century, and the fiefdom of Moscazzano was entrusted in 1499.
 Around that time, the family probably also started to transform the ruins of a previous castle into a country residence.
 According to a map dating from around 1650, in the archive of the Marazzi family, the villa was designed with a cubic body and a four-pitched roof, but without the two current towers.
 Further renovations and rebuilding work took place in the next few centuries, notably in the 18th century when the villa got its main appearance.
 Angela Vimercati Sanseverino, daughter of the owners of the villa, married the Count of Griffoni Sant'Angelo and in 1776, the building became property of the Griffoni Sant'Angelo family.
 Further modernisation work was done in the interior.
 An engraving depicting the villa with the garden and the pond was made by Finoli Bassano in honour of Count Angelo Griffoni, who was owner from 1823 until his death in 1852.
 With his death, the Griffoni family became extinct in the male line.

 The last restoration work was started by the entrepreneur Giuseppe Perletti, who purchased the villa in 1865.
 The works continued under his nephew Saverio Stramezzi, who became the subsequent owner.
 The west wing, including the passage corridor, was completely demolished, freeing the tower.
 Also demolished was the eastern wing, but the wing was later rebuilt in a reduced size.
 During this period, the building received its austere exterior.
 The garden was also simplified, due to cost.

 In 1877, the villa came into the possession of the Stramezzi family until 1958.
-In 1961, Pierro Albergoni and his wife Corinna Emanueli became the new owners.
-The villa was put up for sale in 2018 for an asking price of €1.7 million.
+In 1961, Pirro Albergoni and his wife Corinna Emanueli became the new owners.